 This maintains a tight association between the documents and the database being built from source code.
 What’s more, the extended properties that provide your business context are not only surfaced, but are also seen as change to be promoted through your environments.

 No more last-minute refreshes of your documents (when the auditor’s at the door), faster fixes, and shared knowledge of what is where, and why.

 Are you doing schema docs?
 Where does documentation fit into your IT infrastructure?
 Share your thoughts in the comments!

 It would be wrong to portray SQL Change Automation (SCA) as being suitable only for epic project deployments, of the sort described in my previous article.
 It can do smaller tasks as well.
 To demonstr...

 Also in DLM Dashboard

-The Redgate DLM Automation team that we’re part of recently took time out from development to explore some of the issues our customers face when automating database deployment.
-Following on from las...
+For the SQL Change Automation team, it's important that we take time out from development, occasionally, to explore some of the issues our customers face when automating database deployment.
+Followin...

 Also in Product learning